Sunday crash into protesting crowd elicits resolve to keep marching

 Mack heard people screaming: "Car!
 Run!
 Get up!"
 In an instant, his new friend, Deona M. Knajdek, lay bleeding on the sidewalk.

-Knajdek, Mack and other protesters had been gathering at West Lake Street and S. Girard Avenue in Minneapolis ever since a federal task force shot and killed Winston Smith in a nearby parking garage on June 3, but have shown no video footage or detailed information justifying what happened.
+Knajdek, Mack and other protesters had been gathering at W. Lake Street and Girard Avenue in Minneapolis ever since a federal task force shot and killed Winston Smith in a nearby parking garage on June 3.
+No video footage or detailed information justifying what happened has been released.

 Sunday, if not for Knajdek's car providing an extra barrier for protesters who were standing a little farther east on Lake Street, Mack believes the toll would have been far worse.